There was an error with your log in

 • Meals outside of the trek

-• This Icelandic hiking adventure requires decent fitness levels.
+• This Icelandic hiking adventure is suitable for all ages as long as you have a decent level of fitness.
 You’ll be hiking for 4 to 6 full days, covering around 7.5-10 miles (12-17 km) per day with moderate altitude change while carrying a loaded daypack.
 Your main luggage will be transported with a support vehicle.
-Keep in mind that you’ll also be covering tricky volcanic terrain, the weather and trail conditions may affect the difficulty and you will encounter several river crossings along the trail.

 • Here’s a list of the equipment you need to bring: